live-clones/docutils/docutils/docs/user/tools.rst

 for proper rendering; several are distributed with Docutils and others are available; see Themes_ below.

-For example, to process a reStructuredText file "``slides.txt``" into S5/HTML::
+For example, to process a reStructuredText file "``slides.rst``" into S5/HTML::

-    rst2s5 slides.txt --output=slides.html
+    rst2s5 slides.rst --output=slides.html

 Now open the "``slides.html``" file in your favourite browser, switch to full-screen mode, and enjoy the results.